 Employee assistance programme - LifeWorks

-Our staff have access to a scheme called Lifeworks that's being provided by Ceridian.
-The website and phone line offer all sorts of advice on matters such as:
+Our staff have access to a scheme called Lifeworks, provided by Work Angel.
+The website and phone line offer advice on matters such as:

 Current staff member?
 You can log in using a password and ID provided by HR on your membership card.
 Please contact HR for the username and password if you do not have your membership card.